 3.1.3.1.
 Measurement readings for outdoor tests Vehicles of categories M1, N1 and M2 ≤ 3,500 kg technically permissible maximum laden mass

-For vehicles of categories M1 and M2 having a maximum authorized mass not exceeding 3,500 kg, and category N1 the maximum A-weighted sound pressure level indicated during each passage of the vehicle according to paragraphs 3.1.2.1.5. and 3.1.2.1.6. shall be rounded to the first significant digit after the decimal place (e.g. XX.X).
+For vehicles of categories M1 and N1 and for vehicles of category M2 having a maximum authorized mass not exceeding 3,500 kg, the maximum A-weighted sound pressure level indicated during each passage of the vehicle according to paragraphs 3.1.2.1.5. and 3.1.2.1.6. shall be rounded to the first significant digit after the decimal place (e.g. XX.X).

-For vehicles of category M2 having a maximum authorized mass exceeding 3,500 kg and categories M3, N2, and N3 the maximum A-weighted sound pressure level indicated during each passage of the reference point of the vehicle between line AA’ and line BB’ + 5 m shall be rounded, to the first significant digit after the decimal place (e.g. XX.X).
+For vehicles of category M2 having a maximum authorized mass exceeding 3,500 kg and for vehicles of categories M3, N2, and N3 the maximum A-weighted sound pressure level indicated during each passage of the reference point of the vehicle between line AA’ and line BB’ + 5 m shall be rounded, to the first significant digit after the decimal place (e.g. XX.X).

 The calculated values for the acceleration test and the constant speed test are given by: